L37sg0/symfony-guestbook/README.md

 https://symfony.com/doc/6.2/the-fast-track/en

+## Diferences:
+ - is using mysql instead of postgresql
+ - symfony CLI is not installed
+ - code is not deployed on platform.sh

 ## Used Commands in the tutorial - only the rare ones

 ### asks you for a plain password and returns to you a hash